Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/Problems-and-Solutions-Set1/README.md

 ## Problem #4: Hire a driver case I

+Write a program that ask the user to enter his/her:
 Age
 <br> Driving license.
 <br> Write a program that ask the user to enter his/her: